If you want proof not all Great Barrier Reef islands are born equal, pay a visit to the supermodel of the island world, Fitzroy Island.

 Other things to note

 Your dance card can be as full as you like with a stay at Fitzroy Island Resort.
-Resort guests are treated to a weekly schedule of activities which are all inclusive in the resort rate, which range from Zumba, yoga and meditation overlooking Welcome Bay.
-For the little ones, parents can earn some P&Q with the ‘become a marine biologist’ for an afternoon program, which runs across school holidays and weekends.
+Resort guests are treated to a weekly schedule of activities which are all inclusive in the resort rate, which range from guided bush walks to educational talks on the reef.
+For the little ones, parents can earn some P&Q with the Junior Marine Biologist program, which runs across school holidays and weekends.

 To find out what’s on, call ahead to reception as activities like the tides out here change to ensure the resort experience is always different.